 19. Checking your ducts – If it’s been a while since you’ve looked at your ducts, you might want to get those cleaned.

 20. Making sure your pipes are well-insulated – Make sure that your pipes are still well insulated to avoid them freezing over.

 21. Knowing where your main water line is and how to turn it off. – It can be useful if your pipes do freeze and you need to turn it off.

 22. Doing a check on your carbon monoxide and smoke detectors.

 23. Stock up on winter supplies.
 You’ll also want to make sure you have all the winter supplies you’ll need to get through the season – for example, you might want to check your home emergency kit.

 It’s also never a bad season to review your home insurance policy and shop around.
 However, we know that it can be a hassle to shop for homeowners insurance.
-That’s why our experts are here to help.
+That’s why our agents are here to help.
 We’ve formed relationships with the best carriers in the business so we can help you find great rates and coverage.
 Plus, we shop for you year after year to make sure you get the best prices!
-To start getting quotes from our insurance specialists, just give us a call, fill out our online form, or LiveChat with us today!
+To start getting quotes from our insurance professionals, just give us a call, fill out our online form, or LiveChat with us today!